Category Archives: Criminal Defense

 Experienced Criminal Defense Is Vital

 Every criminal charge should be taken seriously.
 A conviction is not something you can afford to take lightly.
 You need to act quickly to protect your rights.
-At Lee & Wood, LP, our Texas criminal defense attorneys can help you.
+At LEE AND WOOD, GP, our Texas criminal defense attorneys can help you.
 To schedule a consultation with our skilled Fort Worth lawyers, call 817-678-6771 or contact us online.

 Perception vs. Reality in Criminal Law